FAQ

 Review the boundaryWhat do I upload?

-After sign-in, ClaraOps expects practice-authorized, payroll-relevant source exports and review context such as SimplePractice reports, owner-approved adjustment notes, roster context, and handoff workpapers.
+After sign-in, ClaraOps expects practice-authorized, payroll-relevant source exports and review context such as SimplePractice reports, admin-approved adjustment notes, roster context, and handoff workpapers.
 Public pages collect only non-sensitive fit and contact details.

 Use the setup checklistWhat should stay out of public forms or email?